Leslie Driscoll is a freelance copywriter and proud member of the LGBTQIA+ community.

 You can let students know you’re someone to lean on by keeping the following lists available in your course:

 - Housing and food resources.
-Nine percent of students reported being homeless in 2017.
+Fourteen percent of students reported being homeless in 2020.
 Since homelessness disproportionately affects members of the LGBTQIA+ community, making this list known can show your support for the living conditions and safety of your students.